intel-iot-devkit/how-to-code-samples/README.md

 # Smart Doorbell

-Someone's knocking at the door, someone's ringing the bell.
-So what happens when you are not home?
-You can use an Intel Edison to keep track of all your visitors.
-When someone rings the bell, not only will it make a sound, but it can also log it to a cloud-based storage system.

 ## Introduction

 This smart doorbell application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.